 The 2nd season, on the other hand, goes back to the dark tone of the first 4 episodes, and even more.

 Chekhov's Gunman: The little girl Hibiki saved during episode 1 plays a role in the finale.

-Cliffhanger Copout: Tsubasa and Hibiki's fight never happens: old man Genjuro comes out of nowhere and stops Tsubasa with his BURNING FIST.
+Cliffhanger Copout: Tsubasa and Hibiki's fight never happens: old man Genjuro comes out of nowhere and stops Tsubasa with his BARE FIST.